Elon Musk is Time's 2021 Person of the Year

 In April, SpaceX won a $2.9 billion contract with NASA to build a moon lander for astronauts, beating out Jeff Bezos' Blue Origin.
 In September, SpaceX launched the first all-civilian crew to orbit earth.

 Musk hosted Saturday Night Live this year, where he said he was the "first person with Asperger's to host SNL.
 Or at least the first to admit it."
-He is known to be vocal on Twitter, and has over 66 million followers.
+He is known to be vocal — and controversial — on Twitter, and has over 66 million followers.

 Last year, Time gave the title to President Biden and Vice President Harris, several weeks after their electoral victory.
 Other recent winners include climate activist Greta Thunberg, and Jamal Khashoggi and a group of journalists collectively called "the guardians."